Lost Boys (professional wrestling): National Wrestling Alliance (1995–1997)

-Near the end of 1995, The Lost Boys joined the National Wrestling Alliance.
+Near the end of 1995, The Lost Boys, Managed by Doc Diamond, joined the National Wrestling Alliance.
 One of their first matches, Yar and Wolf fought East L.A. to a double-countout in Woodbury, New Jersey, on October 28.
 They also wrestled on one of the last "NWA Sabu" shows which was held in Yardville, New Jersey, on December 30, 1995.
-On February 3, 1996, they represented NWA New Jersey at the first Eddie Gilbert Memorial Brawl in Cherry Hill, New Jersey, where they defeated Bad Attitude (Seek and Destroy) and The Greek Connection (Gus the Greek and Jimmy Londos) in a Triangle match to win the NWA United States Tag Team Championship.
+On February 3, 1996, they represented List of National Wrestling Alliance territories Doc Diamonds NWA New Jersey at the first Eddie Gilbert Memorial Brawl in Cherry Hill, New Jersey, where they defeated Bad Attitude (Seek and Destroy) managed by Doc Diamond and The Greek Connection (Gus the Greek and Jimmy Londos) in a Triangle match to win the NWA United States Tag Team Championship.
 With this victory, The Lost Boys were not only NWA New Jersey's first-ever tag team champions but the first team to hold the NWA U.S. Tag Team Championship since the original title was abandoned by World Championship Wrestling five years earlier.

-After a near three-month reign, The Lost Boys lost the belts to Bad Attitude in Yardville, New Jersey on April 27, 1996.
+After a near three-month reign, The Lost Boys lost the belts to Bad Attitude, managed by Doc Diamond, in Yardville, New Jersey on April 27, 1996.
 In spite of their loss, The Lost Boys continued to rack up victories.
 On May 10, they defeated Ghetto Blaster and Psychotron at Lodi High School.
 They also won matches against The Greek Connection, The Misfits (Derrick Domino and Harley Lewis), and Ralph Soto & Rasta the Voodoo Man.
 On November 22, Lost Boy Yar wrestled Larry Winters for a UWWA show at Westaby Hall in Fairless Hills, Pennsylvania.
 The Lost Boys managed to regain the tag title from Twiggy Ramirez and Madonna Wayne Gacy, substituting for Ramirez' regular partner Adrian Hall, in Mount Holly at the end of the year but dropped them back to Hall and Ramirez in Paulsboro, New Jersey, on March 8, 1997.
-The team also made appearances in Doug Flex's International Pro Wrestling, however, their feuds with Bad Attitude and The Hellriders kept them busy in the NWA.
+The team also made appearances in Doug Flex's International Pro Wrestling, however, their feuds with Bad Attitude and Doc Diamond and The Hellriders kept them busy in the NWA.
 In addition, The Lost Boys occasionally returned to Tri-County Wrestling to wrestle teams such as PG-13 (J. C. Ice and Wolfie D) and Twiggy Ramirez & Onyx Dahmer.